samapriya/awesome-gee-community-datasets/docs/projects/prism.md

 #### License

-Data and map graphics from prism.oregonstate.edu, © PRISM Group, Oregon State University, may be freely reproduced and distributed for non-commercial purposes with full attribution, including the copyright notice, URL, and creation/access dates.
-Commercial use of data requires registration by contacting prism-questions@nacse.org.
-All content is provided "as is" without warranty.
-Additional information can be [found here](https://prism.oregonstate.edu/terms/) and [public notice for 800m data release was noted here](https://prism.oregonstate.edu/notices/notice_20250327.php)
+All data (gridded, polygon, tabular, graphical) retrieved from this website or otherwise provided on the website may be freely reproduced and distributed.
+Refer to these terms for [additional information](https://prism.oregonstate.edu/terms/) and [public notice for 800m data release was noted here](https://prism.oregonstate.edu/notices/notice_20250327.php)

 Provided by: PRISM Climate Group, Oregon State University